z-l-p/film-projector-retrofit/docs/index.md

 Assembly is a bit tricky: Push the controls through the chassis from the inside while holding the cover plate on the outside.
 Tighten it all together using the nuts for each control.

 Do the same with the Eiki selector switch.
 There are holes in the cover plate to clear the mounting screws.
 Replace the selector knob.

+Test each control by enabling debugging in the code ("debugUI = 1").

 Camtank and Shutter Pulley
 ==========================